-It’s an obvious one, but provide free fruit at work and gently encourage your staff to make healthy food choices.
-The financial outlay depends on the number of staff you have – and how much they like fruit – however with a team of around eight, it should cost no more than £15 to top up the bowl twice a week if you buy from a reasonably-priced supermarket or a local greengrocer.
+Let’s look at some benefits…… It’s an obvious one, but providing free fruit at work gently encourages your staff to make healthy food choices, which can be part of a wider drive to encourage employees to eat more healthily.
+The financial outlay depends on the number of staff you have – and how much they like fruit.
+However, per ten employees it should cost no more than £17-18 to top up the bowl twice a week if you buy it from a reasonably-priced supermarket or a local greengrocer.

 - It’s an excellent source of vitamins and minerals, including folate, vitamin C and potassium

-- Fruit provides a great source of fibre, which can help to maintain a healthy gut and other digestion problems.
-A diet high in fibre can also reduce the risk of bowel cancer
+- Fruit provides a great source of fibre, which can help to maintain a healthy gut and prevent digestion problems

 - Eating fruit regularly can help to lower the risk of heart disease, stroke and some types of cancer

-- Fruit (and veg) contribute to a healthy, balanced diet and taste great
+- Fruit contributes to a healthy, balanced diet and taste great

-Adding a fruit bowl was a simple part of a workplace wellbeing policy we developed for Retail IT in 2018.
-This element went down well with staff with many switching from less healthy snacks to the regularly refreshed bowl of apples, bananas, oranges and pears (all of which are sourced from a local greengrocer, providing a little financial boost to the local economy!).
+Introducing a healthy eating promotion was a simple part of a workplace wellbeing programme we developed for Retail IT in 2018.
+This element went down well with staff, with many switching from less healthy snacks to the regularly refreshed bowl of apples, bananas, oranges and pears (all of which were sourced from a local greengrocer, providing a little financial boost to the local economy).
 The healthy eating message was reinforced with posters in staff areas offering healthy eating advice.

 The research also found: